blinry/blinry.org/content/nix-time-travel/index.md

 ## Wanna time travel to 2008 yourself?

-Again, I published a [modified nixpkgs repository](https://github.com/blinry/nixpkgs), which **includes all required changes to build an run Firefox, GIMP, Inkscape and Blender from 2008** on my Arch Linux machine in 2023.
+Again, I published a [modified nixpkgs repository](https://github.com/blinry/nixpkgs) (the *2008* branch), which **includes all required changes to build an run Firefox, GIMP, Inkscape and Blender from 2008** on my Arch Linux machine in 2023.
 Give it a try and let me know how it went for you!